LASooli/EnvrionmentFriend/README.md

-public_html is the main folder.
+domains/environmentfriend/public_html is the main folder.

 This is my dropshipping website.